jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 ### 4. Merge strategy
 The first implementation replayed every prefix via `add_raw_sum`, which was O(n log n).
-The current version merges tries structurally:
+The current version merges tries structurally and now handles compressed-edge divergence correctly:

 - Node sums are added directly.
-- Mid-edge accumulators are summed when labels match.
+- When two compressed edges share a partial prefix, the destination edge is split at the LCP so the shared bytes’ `mid_sums` and node sums can be added before recursing into the remainder.
-- Children are cloned when unique, or recursed into when shared.
+- Children are cloned only when truly unique; otherwise we recurse into the shared node after rescaling the boundary accumulator.

-This keeps merge cost linear in the number of realized prefixes and aligns with DESIGN.md’s “merge by addition” statement.
+This keeps merge cost linear in the number of realized prefixes, guarantees the resulting trie stays compressed/canonical, and aligns with DESIGN.md’s “merge by addition” statement even when shards see diverging suffixes beyond `PROMOTION_DEPTH`.

 ### 5. Accuracy guardrails
 DESIGN.md touts unbiased estimators but doesn’t specify testing methodology.
 We